CS1666-CleanupCrew/Cleanup-crew/README.md

 ## Stretch Goals

 * Add a unique weapon
-* Add a new interactive object
+* Add a Reaper mob that will chase the player if they spend too long clearing the level